 Revere arrived in Lexington shortly before Dawes, but together they warned Adams and Hancock and then set out for Concord.
 Along the way, they were joined by Samuel Prescott, a young Patriot who had been riding home after visiting a lady friend.
 Early on the morning of April 19, a British patrol captured Revere, and Dawes lost his horse, forcing him to walk back to Lexington on foot.
 However, Prescott escaped and rode on to Concord to warn the Patriots there.
 After being roughly questioned for an hour or two, Revere was released when the patrol heard Minutemen alarm guns being fired on their approach to Lexington.

-About 5 a.m. on April 19, 700 British troops under Major John Pitcairn arrived at the town to find a 77-man-strong colonial militia under Captain John Parker waiting for them on Lexington's common green.
-Pitcairn ordered the outnumbered Patriots to disperse, and after a moment's hesitation, the Americans began to drift off the green.
-Suddenly, the "shot heard around the world" was fired from an undetermined gun, and a cloud of musket smoke soon covered the green.
-When the brief Battle of Lexington ended, eight Americans lay dead and 10 others were wounded; only one British soldier was injured.
+About 5 a.m. on April 19, 700 British troops under Major John Pitcairn arrived at the town to find a 77-man-strong colonial militia under Captain John Parker waiting for them on Lexington’s common green.
+Pitcairn ordered the outnumbered Patriots to disperse, and after a moment’s hesitation, the Americans began to drift off the green.
+Suddenly, the “shot heard around the world” was fired from an undetermined gun, and a cloud of musket smoke soon covered the green.
+When the brief Battle of Lexington ended, a handful of Americans lay dead and several others wounded.
 The American Revolution had begun.